Diyar-e-Dil: Casting

 Producer Momina Duraid, writer Farhat Ishtiaq and director Haseeb Hassan mutually chose the cast which includes Abid Ali, Sanam Saeed, Maya Ali, Osman Khalid Butt, Mikaal Zulfiqar, Hareem Farooq and Ali Rehman Khan, for the portrayal of leading characters.

 Abid Ali was selected to play Bakhtiyar Khan.
 Actress Maya Ali and actor Osman Khalid Butt marked their third appearance together as a couple having previously acted in Aik Nayee Cinderella and Aunn Zara.
-The actors received overwhelming appraisal for their third appearance together as a couple in Diyar-e-Dil.
+The actors received overwhelming acclaim for their third appearance together as a couple in Diyar-e-Dil.
 According to Maya Ali, the role of Faarah was the most difficult role she had portrayed.

 On 12 October 2014, actress Sanam Saeed joined the ongoing filming thereby confirming her role for Diyar-e-Dil.
 Saeed was offered the role of Ruhina after the success of her role of Kashaf Murtaza in channel’s series Zindagi Gulzar Hai.
 Alongside Saeed, Mikaal Zulfiqar was cast to play the role of Behroze.
 Both marked their second appearance together as a couple after their TV Series Ek Kasak Reh Gayi.
 Actors Ali Rehman Khan and Hareem Farooq were cast to portray the roles of Arjumand and Suhaib after their success in shows Rishtay Kuch Adhooray Se and Mausam.
 It was their first appearance together as a couple.
 Production also chose Behroze Sabzwari, Tara Mehmood, Azra Mansoor, Rasheed Naz, Ahmed Zeb and Eshita Mehboob for the supporting roles of Tajamul, Zuhra, Yasmeen, Beddar, Moeez and Laila respectively.